Butter, chocolate, walnuts, sugar, what could be better? And oh yes, healthy too. Pretty healthy.

 Mix almond meal with rice flour and salt in a bowl.

 Take melted chips out of oven to cool off a bit.

 In a large bowl, using a pastry cutter, a fork, or your fingers, combine butter and sugar until it looks like cornmeal.

-Now ad in melted butter and mix in.
+Now ad in melted chocolate chips and mix in.